-DOC will contact iwi, landowners and affected stakeholders and the local community after the operation to inform them that the operation has been completed successfully and provide predator reduction results.
-Whenever possible DOC will also provide iwi and affected parties with updates on the positive outcomes for native species following this control
+DOC will contact iwi, landowners and affected stakeholders and the local community after the operation to inform them that the operation has been completed successfully and provide details of reduction of predator numbers.
+Wherever possible, DOC will also update iwi and stakeholders on the positive outcomes of the control for native species in the area.

-Use of 1080 requires permission from the local Public Health Unit.
+Use of 1080 requires permission from the local Public Health Protection office of the Ministry of Health.

 DOC assesses vertebrate predator control operations that use a toxin on behalf of the Environmental Protection Agency (EPA).
 DOC staff follow procedures approved by the EPA.
-These regulations ensure the toxin is applied safely to safeguard the public and the environment.
+These regulations ensure that the toxin is applied safely to safeguard the public and the environment.